hambedded-linux/hambedded-linux.github.com/source/_posts/2012-11-24-from-bitbake-hello-world-to-an-image.markdown

 **FIXME:** What is the use of PACKAGE_GROUP_foobar in image creation process?
 Explain it.

-This bbclass does not have any affect on IMAGE_INSTALL because ?= is used to set the variable.
-Since we already set IMAGE_INSTALL variable in core-image-minimal before inheriting, bitbake will not change the content of IMAGE_INSTALL in core-image.bbclass.
+This bbclass does not have any affect on IMAGE_INSTALL because **?=** is used to set the variable.
+Since we have already set IMAGE_INSTALL variable in core-image-minimal before inheriting, bitbake will not change the content of IMAGE_INSTALL in core-image.bbclass.
 However, this bbclass sets postprocess command *rootfs_update_timestamp*, and a few others accordingly to IMAGE_FEATURES.

 The most important thing to mention here is that this class inherits **image.bbclass** in which most of the work is done.